jamccabe1/Portfolio/ML_Algorithms/README.md

 ### Machine Learning Algorithms

-Each notebook is an explanation and implementation of a specific machine learning algorithm.
+Each notebook is an explanation and implementation of a common machine learning algorithm.
+The algorithms covered include:
+- K-Means Clustering
+- K-Nearest Neighbors
+- Decision Trees, including Boosted and Random Forests
+- Support Vecor Machines
+- (Deep) Neural Networks

 Directory strucure:
 - data: external data sets used for the implementations of some models